tschaub/gitstatic/readme.md

 ## Setup

-Setting up the gitstatic service requires the following to run:
+The gitstatic service requires the following to run:

  * [`bash`](http://www.gnu.org/software/bash/) (Tested on x86_64-apple-darwin13 and linux)
  * [`git`](http://git-scm.com/) (Tested with `1.8`, may work with others)